kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Card/To Do - Item Card.md

 - [x] Implement setting: ItemCardsDelay
 - [x] Implement setting: ItemCardsFixKey
 - [x] // TODO: Replace pixel perfection with more relative measurements ; this is required in order to scale the UI properly.
 It is currently hardcoded to a width that is relative to 16px root font size
+- [x] Upgrade cards to support longer names.
+Particularly, eliminate the faded gradient in favor of a more direct coloration of the header name section.

 ## Refine

-- [ ] Extract common grid layout button and wire in the item card functionality so that it's shared
 - [ ] Review item card implementation and simplify / streamline if able
-- [ ] Upgrade cards to support longer names.
-Particularly, eliminate the faded gradient in favor of a more direct coloration of the header name section.
-- [ ]
+- [ ] Work with Mouse on how to deal with the window tabs incompatibility
-- [ ] Figure out how to mix in the various item card features.
+- [x] Figure out how to mix in the various item card features.
 They're all layered onto the one component, and it's getting pretty crowded.
-- [ ] Work with Mouse on how to deal with the window tabs incompatibility
-- [ ] Add selectOnFocus for content editable fields
-- [ ] Add hook subscribe to catch changes to tidy 5e kgar main settings changes and then rerender sheets the same way that it works for sheet settings.
-- [ ] Get all Tidy 5e settings and add them to the svelte context going into modules.
-This can be soft-rerendered on config changes, etc., without the need to fully rerendering the sheets.
 - [x] The show/hide is not as deterministic as the original.
 The original always allows the card to fully dismiss before applying changes.
 Do we need a throttle of some sort?
 Buffering to allow close to finish?
 This may become clearer after implementing more of the card.

+## Stretch (else, defer to Unsorted future goals)

+- [ ] Extract common grid layout button and wire in the item card functionality so that it's shared
+- [ ] Add selectOnFocus for content editable fields
+- [ ] Add hook subscribe to catch changes to tidy 5e kgar main settings changes and then rerender sheets the same way that it works for sheet settings.
+- [ ] Get all Tidy 5e settings and add them to the svelte context going into modules.
+This can be soft-rerendered on config changes, etc., without the need to fully rerendering the sheets.

 ## Rewriting Item Cards